-Health-care nutritionists work in hospitals, nursing homes and other health-care facilities.
+Healthcare nutritionists work in hospitals, nursing homes and other health-care facilities.
 They oversee patient menus and nutritional requirements, working with doctors and other health-care providers to ensure that patients are receiving diets appropriate for their medical conditions.
-Most health-care nutritionist positions require a four-year degree in nutrition, with an emphasis in such areas as biology, biochemistry, inorganic and organic chemistry, dietetics, medical nutrition, food-service systems, advanced food science, and nutrition science.
-Master's degrees normally are required for administrative positions.
-The average salary in the U.S. for health-care dieticians ranges from $34,392 to $45,829.

 Weight-loss programs and clinics need trained nutritionists to work directly with clients to develop menus and diet plans that augment their weight loss, weight lifting and other fitness programs.
-Measuring the client's physical attributes, tracking physical and metabolic changes, and monitoring emotional and mental changes all are part of a professional weight loss nutritionist's duties.
+This job on the nutrition and food careers list involves measuring the client's physical attributes, tracking physical and metabolic changes, and monitoring emotional and mental changes all are part of a professional weight loss nutritionist's duties.
 Consultations with medical doctors and other health professionals also may be necessary to ensure client safety.